Fategranted/French-Horse/README.md

 Notes and warnings:
  - You can change the number of epochs in the training process, but it may take very long time to train when your training data is big.
  - The column names may vary if you upload csv files in the different format from we originally did.
 This may cause errors when processing the data. \
+ - We also converted some non-numeric columns into numeric columns through defining each entry with a specific value.
-   The things we do in processing the data is drop all the non-numeric columns, drop all rows have nans, and convert all numeric values to type float.
+- When processing the data, we decided to drop all the non-numeric columns, drop all rows have nans, and convert all numeric values to type float.

 Predicted Results:
  - The last dataframe named "predicted_result" contains the horse_id, race_id, and the predicted win_probability.